 Vivo was the second fastest-growing 5G smartphone vendor in Q1 2021, jumping 62 percent QoQ to 19 million units shipped, driven by its iQOO U3 5G and U7 5G smartphones.

-Vivo’s 5G smartphone strongholds are China and Europe, the company said.
+The company said that Vivo’s 5G smartphone strongholds are China and Europe.

 OPPO grew 55 per cent QoQ while Xiaomi increased 41 per cent QoQ, both due to solid volumes at home in China.